html2rss/html2rss/README.md

 Your feed configs go below `feeds`.
 Everything else is part of the global config.

-You can build your feeds like this:
+Build your feeds like this:

 ```ruby
 require 'html2rss'